Priyo21024/Zomato-Restaurant-Customer-Database-Project-/README.md

 - **SQL Schema** (table creation scripts)
 - **Sample Data Insertion**

-The goal of this project is to design and implement a relational database for Zomato: Food Delivery Platform.
-The database focuses on:
+The goal was to design and implement a relational database for Zomato: Food Delivery Platform and keeping this in mind the database focuses on:

 - Managing restaurants and their menus
 - Capturing customer information